sbhbenjamin/tp/docs/UserGuide.md

   e.g. if the command specifies `n/NAME d/DESCRIPTION`, `d/DESCRIPTION n/NAME` is also acceptable.

 - `INDEX` refers to the numbering of an item in a list, as shown in the displayed task list.<br>
   e.g. in a list of tasks:<br>
-1. Do homework
+       1. Do homework<br>
-2. Clean room
+       2. Clean room<br>
        3. Walk dog<br>
        Index 2 here refers to the second item in the list, "Clean room".

 - Extraneous parameters for commands that do not take in any parameters (such as `help` and `exit`) will be ignored.<br>
   e.g. if the command specifies `exit 123`, it will be interpreted as `exit`.